Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 - Safe and durable stainless steel cooking grid

 If you’re keen on an infrared technology that comes at a consumer-friendly price, the Char-Broil 2-Burner TRU-Infrared Stainless Steel Gas Grill may be your best choice.
-It features 325 square inches of cooking surface, porcelain-coated cast-iron grates, and a whole lot of extras.
+It features 325 square inches of cooking surface, porcelain-coated cast-iron grates, and many extras.

 This unit is equipped with an integrated tank gauge, which allows me to keep tabs on my propane from start to finish.
-An added bonus is that Char-Broil sells a conversion kit so that you can use this unit with either propane or natural gas.
+A bonus is that Char-Broil sells a conversion kit so that you can use this unit with either propane or natural gas.

 - Tru-infrared cooking technology prevents flare-ups, delivers even-heat and cooks up to 50% juicier food